 What Is Disparate Impact Discrimination?

-Federal and state anti-discrimination laws, such as Title VII of the Civil Rights Act of 1964, prohibit employment discrimination on the basis of race, color, religion, national origin, or sex.
+Federal and state anti-discrimination laws prohibit employment discrimination on the basis of race, color, religion, national origin, sex, and other protected characteristics.

 “I think we can all recognize that there are systems set up in the world we live in that do not benefit everyone and that disadvantage certain groups,” says Anna P. Prakash, a civil rights and class action attorney with law firm Nichols Kaster in Minneapolis.